- Luke Nelson

 Characterized by slender muscle bulk with long, stiff tendons

-This calf muscle needs to act like a stable platform and contract isometrically/quasi isometrically, using the Achilles tendon to act like a spring.
+This calf muscle needs to act as a stable platform and contract isometrically/quasi isometrically, using the Achilles tendon to act as a spring.

 2. The yielding calf